top of page

 A History of Gin: From Paupers' Prop to Stylish Sophistication

-A History of Gin combines an exploration of the fascinating fall and rise of British gin - from the Mother's Ruin of Dr Johnson's day to the Gin Palaces of the early 19th century, and from the Colonel's Comfort of the mid-20th century to today's trendy tipple - with the opportunity to pass your verdict on seven comparable contemporary gins.
+Mother's Ruin - or Trendy Tipple?
+Taste 7 gins and hear the fascinating tale of the fall and rise of British gin - from the Mother's Ruin of Dr Johnson's 18th century to the Gin Palaces of the early 19th century, and from the Colonel's Comfort of the mid-20th century to today's trendy tipple.

 Dr Steven Parissien